 Contact a Skilled Firearms Defense Lawyer

-When you face heavy charges for offenses involving a firearm in West Palm Beach, you must carefully select your representative in criminal court.
-A criminal attorney with a proven track record and more than two decades of experience—like attorney Brian Gabriel of The Law Office of Gabriel & Gabriel—can help you put the pieces of your life back together after these serious allegations.
-Call (561) 622-5575 for a free consultation, or complete our contact form.
+When you face heavy charges for offenses involving a firearm in the West Palm Beach area, you must carefully select your legal representation in criminal court.
+A criminal attorney with a proven track record and more than three decades of experience—like attorney Brian Gabriel of The Law Office of Gabriel & Gabriel—will use all the knowledge and experience gained over his lengthy career in representing you.
+Call (561) 622-5575 for a free consultation, or complete a contact form.